 Choose an area where there are facilities for families.
-There are many urbanisations here in Valencia that have access to sports centres and a have large community areas without having to drive out.
-Ideal for making friends and getting to know people who live in the area, especially when the 12 weeks of summer holidays begins!
+There are many urbanisations here in Valencia that have access to sports centres and have large community areas without having to drive out.
+Ideal for making friends and getting to know people who live in the area, especially when the 12 weeks of summer holidays begin!

 I also found that older urbanisations in the countryside don’t offer as much when it comes to facilities for families and you will probably need to drive to the nearest town to go out and socialise.
 This is fine, but if you have teens, it’s also good for them to have their own social life.
-So it’s ideal to have access to the nearest bus or metro so you don’t play taxi driver during the weekends!
+So it’s ideal to have access to the nearest bus or metro so you don’t play a taxi driver during the weekends!

 What are the crime rates?

 It’s more than likely that if you choose to live in the city the crime rates will be higher compared to a small town or village.
 Our town has a very low crime rate.
 It’s the kind of place where you would feel comfortable walking with your kids late at night.
 There is always a mixed crowd and there’s never been a time where I can remember seeing or hearing anything that made me feel unsafe or uncomfortable.